-Our study only look at the following two particular standard Young tableaux for $w=1,2$ \footnote{The basis element $\inv( \tOned )$ has a nice geometric interpretation in the setting of iterated-integrals, see~\cite{bib:DR2018} where it is denoted by $\inv_d$.}
+Our study only looks at the following two particular standard Young tableaux for $w=1,2$ \footnote{The basis element $\inv( \tOned )$ has a nice geometric interpretation in the setting of iterated integrals, see~\cite{bib:DR2018} where it is denoted by $\inv_d$.}